laro/Cilia/2 Standard Lib/7 File & Network.md

 The stream interface combines a simple, convenient API with high performance: frequently used operations such as `write(Byte`/`Int`/`Float`/`...)` and `read(...)` are implemented as *inline and buffered* functions, so the common path stays cheap.
 Data is transferred between user-level buffers and the underlying file/pipe/socket/etc. in larger blocks through a small set of virtual `writeRaw()` / `readRaw()` operations, minimizing function calls, system calls, and memory allocations.

-For files, input and output can share a single buffer; network streams can use separate buffers for each direction.

 For bulk transfers, `Span<Byte>` allows callers to operate directly on existing memory without additional allocations or copies. `readInto()` is particularly efficient because the caller-provided buffer is reused.